 In the theory of preference aggregation, it is well known that majority voting on pairs of alternatives may generate inconsistent (i.e., cyclical) majority preferences even when all individuals' preferences are consistent (i.e., acyclical).
 The most famous example is Condorcet's paradox.
 Here one individual prefers x to y to z, a second y to z to x, and a third z to x to y, and thus there are majorities for x against y, for y against z, and for z against x, a 'cycle'.
-But it is equally well known that if individual preferences fall into a suitably restricted domain, majority cycles can be avoided (for an excellent overview, see Gaertner [16]).
+But it is equally well known that if individual preferences fall into a suitably restricted domain, majority cycles can be avoided (see Gaertner [14] for an overview).
 The most famous domain restriction with this effect is Black's single-peakedness [1].
 A profile of individual preferences is single-peaked if the alternatives can be ordered from 'left' to 'right' such that each individual has a most preferred alternative with decreasing preference for other alternatives as we move away from it in either direction.
-Inada [18] showed that another condition called single-cavedness and interpretable as the mirror image of single-peakedness also suffices for avoiding majority cycles: a profile is single-caved if, for some 'left'-'right' order of the alternatives, each individual has a least preferred alternative with increasing preference for other alternatives as we move away from it in either direction.
-Sen [40] introduced a very general domain restriction, called triplewise value-restriction, that garantees acyclical majority preferences and is implied by Black's, Inada's and other conditions; it therefore unifies several domain-restriction conditions, yet has a technical flavour without straightforward interpretation.
+Inada [17] showed that another condition called single-cavedness and interpretable as the mirror image of single-peakedness also suffices for avoiding majority cycles: a profile is single-caved if, for some left-right order of the alternatives, each individual has a least preferred alternative with increasing preference for other alternatives as we move away from it in either direction.
+Sen [38] introduced a very general domain condition, called triplewise value-restriction, that guarantees acyclical majority preferences and is implied by Black's, Inada's and other conditions; it therefore unifies several domain-restriction conditions, yet has a technical flavour without straightforward interpretation.

 ^{}This paper draws on an unpublished draft circulated in July 2006.
-We are grateful to Lars Ehlers, Ashley Piggins and Alejandro Saporiti for helpful discussions.
+We are grateful to Lars Ehlers, Ashley Piggins, Ben Polak, Clemens Puppe, Alejandro Saporiti and two anonymous reviewers for helpful comments and discussions.
+Our work was supported by a Nuffield Foundation New Career Development Fellowship.
+Christian List's work was also supported by a Philip Leverhulme Prize.

-The wealth of domain-restriction conditions for avoiding majority cycles was supplemented by another family of conditions based not on 'left'-'right' orders of the alternatives, but on 'left'-'right' orders of the individuals.
-Important conditions in this family are Grandmont's intermediateness [17] and Rothstein's order restriction ([36], [37]) with its special case of single-crossingness (e.g., Roberts [34], Saporiti and Tohmé [38], Saporiti [39]).
-To illustrate, a profile of individual preferences is order-restricted if the individuals - rather than the alternatives - can be ordered from 'left' to 'right' such that, for each pair of alternatives x and y, the individuals preferring x to y are either all to the left, or all the right, of those preferring y to x.
+The wealth of domain-restriction conditions for avoiding majority cycles was supplemented by another family of conditions based not on left-right orders of the alternatives, but on left-right orders of the individuals.
+Important conditions in this family are Grandmont's intermediateness [16] and Rothstein's order restriction ([34], [35]) with its special case of single-crossingness (e.g., Roberts [32], Saporiti and Tohmé [36], Saporiti [37]).
+To illustrate, a profile of individual preferences is order-restricted if the individuals - rather than the alternatives - can be ordered from left to right such that, for each pair of alternatives x and y, the individuals preferring x to y are either all to the left, or all the right, of those preferring y to x.